From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: Introduction

-Despite the great potential of LAWN for the 6G ecosystem, most prior works tackle isolated topics such as drone-to-ground communication and trajectory design.
-This article fills this gap by offering the first end-to-end perspective on what a LAWN is, why it matters, and how it can be realized.
-In particular, we commence from the architectures of a LAWN by presenting its functional planes, i.e., data transmission, control, sensing, and computing, clarifying where it diverges from traditional aerial communications or drone-assisted mesh networks.
-Next, we highlight several enabling technologies, such as integrated sensing and communication (ISAC) and artificial intelligence (AI) and potential applications, e.g., precision agriculture related to the LAWN.
-Then, a case study of swarm coordination in post-disaster scenarios is discussed.
-To promote the realization of the LAWN, we summarize various challenges, such as 3D spectrum management, cyber-physical security, and regulations.
-Finally, we draw the conclusions.
+Despite the great potential of LAWN for the 6G ecosystem, most prior works address isolated topics such as drone-to-ground communication or trajectory design.
+This article fills this gap by offering a holistic tutorial perspective on what a LAWN is, why it matters, and how it can be realized.
+In particular, we commence from LAWN architectures by presenting its functional planes, namely data transmission, control, sensing, and intelligence\&computing, clarifying where it diverges from traditional aerial communications or drone-assisted mesh networks.
+Next, we highlight enabling technologies such as integrated sensing and communication (ISAC) and artificial intelligence (AI), together with representative applications, e.g., precision agriculture.
+We then discuss a case study of swarm coordination in post-disaster scenarios.
+To promote the realization of LAWNs, we summarize key challenges including 3D spectrum management, cyber-physical security, and regulation.
+Finally, we draw conclusions and outline research directions.
+We hope that this paper will serve as a tutorial for researchers in this area and inspire low-altitude innovations.